Detox/transport/readme.md

 Event is fired when new remote node have sent data using `send()` method.

 ### detox_transport.MAX_DATA_SIZE : number
+Constant that defines max data size supported for sending for non-DHT commands.

+### detox_transport.MAX_DHT_DATA_SIZE : number
-Constant that defines max data size supported for sending.
+Constant that defines max data size supported for sending for DHT commands.

 ## Contribution
 Feel free to create issues and send pull requests (for big changes create an issue first and link it from the PR), they are highly appreciated!